Community-Building/mastering-daos/README.md

 # Mission and goal

-Today we are still in the early phases of learning how to design, architect and coordinate token networks.

-This project looks to aggregate as much of everyone's learnings together so that we can all build better decentralized communities.

 **Our goal is to build up the first full comprehensive end-to-end guide on the design, execution and on-going coordination of a decentralized token network community.**

-We believe this work should be open source and belong to the public commons.

 ## Crowdsourcing of knowledge